benheart/benheart.github.io/_posts/2018-01-31-unbroken-motivational-video-subtitle.md

 You know the human spirit is powerful?

 There is nothing as powerful.
-It''s hard to kill the human spirit!
+It's hard to kill the human spirit!

 Anybody can feel good when they have their health, their bills are paid, they have happy relationships.